-Bridge loans exist to meet immediate cash flow needs during the time between a demand for cash and its availability.
-While this short-term loan is commonly used in business while waiting for long-term financing, consumers typically only use them in real estate transactions.
+A bridge loan is a form of short-term financing that can meet immediate cash flow needs at a time when you’re anticipating and needing an influx of cash, but the funds aren’t yet available.
+While this short-term loan is commonly used in business while waiting for long-term financing, individuals typically only use bridge loans in real estate transactions.

 How Does A Bridge Loan Work?

-- Hold two loans: In this case, you borrow the difference between your current loan balance and up to 80% of your home’s value.
-The funds in this second mortgage are applied to the down payment for your second home while you keep your first mortgage intact until you eventually are ready to pay it all off when you sell your home.
+- Holding two loans: In this case, you borrow the difference between your current loan balance and up to 80% of your home’s value.
+The funds in this second mortgage are applied to the down payment for your second home while you keep your first mortgage intact until you’re ready to pay it all off when you sell your home.

-The main reason most home buyers turn to bridge loans is to allow them to put in a “contingency-free offer” on a new home, meaning that they are saying they can buy the house without selling their existing home.
-That can be an important factor in a “seller’s market,” where a number of buyers might be bidding on a home for sale.
-A seller is more apt to choose an offer without a contingency because it means they aren’t depending on your house selling in order to close the transaction.
+This can be an important factor in a seller’s market, where a number of buyers might be bidding on a home for sale.
+A seller is more apt to choose an offer without a contingency because it means they aren’t depending on the buyer’s current house selling before the transaction can close.

-It can also allow you to make a 20% down payment, which is known as a “piggyback loan,” a type of bridge loan specifically used to avoid private mortgage insurance (PMI).
-This insurance is required if you haven’t put at least 20% down as a down payment and it elevates your mortgage payment.
-That’s why some homeowners prefer to avoid it with a bridge loan.
+A bridge loan can also allow you to make a 20% down payment, which can help you avoid private mortgage insurance (PMI).
+This insurance is required if you don’t put at least 20% down on a conventional mortgage, and it essentially means a larger monthly payment on your mortgage.
+As a result, some homeowners use a bridge loan to avoid paying PMI.